 whatever’s bugging you.

 Wherever there are Canada geese, there are goose droppings.
 We encounter goose droppings on the beach, on golf courses and parks, on lawns and sidewalks.
-An adult Canada goose can produce as much as 1.5 pounds of feces every day.
 And it is their droppings that make so many despise these otherwise beautiful and harmless creatures.

 While considered by many to be majestic creatures, Canada geese can become a serious problem for property owners when they appear in large numbers.
 These beautiful birds leave their droppings in the areas they congregate and, since an adult goose is able to produce as much as 1.5 pounds of feces in a single day, this can create a cleanup nightmare, among other issues!

 - Damages Landscapes

 More About Geese

 These birds love to graze.
 They are primarily vegetarians who nibble on grass, grains, plants and produce, though they are known to eat fish and bugs as well.
 All your lawn needs to attract Canada geese is turf grass.
 This love of grass makes them a frustration for golf courses and recreation areas.
 And their love of fish makes them a problem for beaches and residents with beachfront property.